-can not detect the wind flow from this direction.
-For fitting a tangential function into the R-data of the quadrant sensor the following model was used $$R(\theta) = A\tan(B + \theta) + C \tag{6}$$ The fitting of Eq.
-(6) is a nonlinear optimization problem, for which the least-squares method (LSQ) was used.
+$$R(\theta) = A\tan(B + \theta) + C. \tag{7}$$

+The fitting of Eq.
+(7) is a nonlinear optimization problem, for which the least-squares method (LSQ) was used.
 The task was to minimize the squared difference between data and the model values.
 The results of fitting Eq.
-(6) into the quadrant sensor data is shown in Figs. 14 and 15.
-The fit in Fig. 15 is not as good as in Fig. 14, because in the data of Fig. 15 there exists artifacts caused by yet unknown reasons.
-In general the shape of the data in Fig. 15 seems similar to the data in Fig. 15.
-The values obtained for parameters A, B and C during sol intervals 1-45 and 46-376 are presented in Tab.
-3. Table 3.
-The values of parameters A, B and C obtained from the LSQ-fits.
-Sol interval A B C 1-45 -0.8405 0.1814 0.0545 46-376 -0.5429 0.1675 -0.1017 After obtaining all the values for Eq.
-(6) parameters, the fitted tangential model is used for predicting the wind directions for new values measured for the ratio of voltages R by the quadrant sensor.
+(7) into the quadrant sensor data are shown in Figs. 13 and 14.
+The fit in Fig. 14 is not as good as in Fig. 13, because in the data of Fig. 14 there exist artifacts caused by as yet unknown reasons.
+In general the shape of the data in Fig. 14 seems similar to the data in Fig. 13.
+The values obtained for parameters A, B and C during sol intervals 1-45 and 46-376 are presented in Table 3.

+After obtaining all the values for Eq.
+(7) parameters, the fitted tangential model is used to predict the wind directions for new values measured for the ratio of voltages R by the quadrant sensor.
 The calibration function defined in Eq.
-(6) can be used to reconstruct the wind directions during the complete VL1 mission, because only the heater element in the quadrant sensor failed.
-The thermocouples remained operating nominally; therefore, the ratio R of quadrant sensor voltages should obtain values in the same order of magnitude during the whole VL1 mission.
-The distribution of values, obtained for R, is Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+(7) can be used to reconstruct the wind directions during the complete VL1 mission, because only the heater element in the quadrant sensor failed.
+The thermocouples remained operating nominally; therefore, the ratio R of quadrant sensor voltages should obtain values on the same order of magnitude during the whole VL1 mission.
+The distributions of values, obtained for R, during sols 46-377 and 378-2245 are shown in Figs. 15 and 16, respectively.
+The algorithm for wind reconstruction in stage 2 is similar to the algorithm presented in Algorithm 1 except that the R value is calculated using Eq.
+(6) instead of the F value.